jenny5-robot/jenny5-CAD/README.md

 ## How to compile

-Go to robot folder, open robot.scad with OpenSCAD and press F5 ... and wait for several seconds (or minutes if you have a slow computer).
+Go to robot folder, open jenny5.scad with OpenSCAD and press F5 ... and wait for several seconds (or minutes if you have a slow computer).

 ## Contact